 def difference = collection - projectLayout.files('src/file2.txt')

 You can also see at the end of the example how to combine file collections using the + and - operators to merge and subtract them.
 An important feature of the resulting file collections is that they are live.
-In other words, when you combine file collections in this way, the result always reflects what’s currently in the source file collections, even if they change during the build.
+In other words, when you combine file collections this way, the result always reflects what’s currently in the source file collections, even if they change during the build.

 For example, imagine collection in the above example gains an extra file or two after union is created.
 As long as you use union after those files are added to collection, union will also contain those additional files.
 The same goes for the different file collection.